Simmental cattle: Different names

 Montbéliarde: A French dairy breed.
 Member of European Simmental Federation but not of the World Simmental-Fleckvieh Federation.

 Characteristics

 Traditional

 The Simmental has historically been used for dairy and beef, and as draught animals.
 They are particularly renowned for the rapid growth of their young, if given sufficient feed.
 Simmentals provide more combined weaning gain (growth) and milk yield than any other breed.
+They also have lower frequency of dental lesions compared to other breeds.

 Africa

 In contrast to countries which allow black and solid brown coloured Simmental in the herdbook, Namibia and South Africa only register Simmentaler with the typical colour i.e. from dark red or brown to yellow spread over the body in any pattern with at least some white on the forehead and the lower-leg area, solid black or solid red animals are non-existent because they are not registered.

 Types

 No other breed in the world has such a large within-breed-type variation as Simmental-Fleckvieh which is classifiable in the following types: